 Bus 21 is the artuary between West and the Central train station.

-Tram 3 takes you from Van Hallstraat, via Vondelpark and the Museum square, to the eastern suburbs.
+Tram 5 takes you from Van Hallstraat, via Leidseplein and the Museum square, to South and Amstelveen.

-Tram 19 takes you from Sloterdijk station, via Bos en Lommer, to the cinemas and theatres of central Leidseplein and further to the Rijksmuseum.
+Tram 19 takes you from Sloterdijk station, via Bos en Lommer, to the cinemas and theatres of central Leidseplein and Rijksmuseum and further to the eastern subburbs.

 Metro 50 and 51 connect train stations Sloterdijk, Lelylaan and Zuid; stop De Vlugtlaan is convenient for Bos en Lommerplein and Bos en Lommerweg.